gordonbay/Windows-On-Reins/README.md

 ## What it does - Security

 - Disable NetBIOS and Link-Local Multicast Name Resolution (LLMNR) protocol.
-Both imposes security risk for layer-4 name resolution spoofing attacks, ARP poisoning, KARMA attack and cache poisoning;
+Both imposes security risk for layer-4 name resolution spoofing attacks, ARP poisoning, KARMA attack and cache poisoning
-- Disable SMB Server, it's known for opening doors for mass ransomware attacks - WannaCry and NotPetya;
+- Disable SMB Server, it's known for opening doors for mass ransomware attacks - WannaCry and NotPetya
 - Disable Anonymous enumeration of shares.
-Allowing anonymous logon users to list all account names and enumerate all shared resources can provide a map of potential points to attack the system (Stigviewer V-220930);
+Allowing anonymous logon users to list all account names and enumerate all shared resources can provide a map of potential points to attack the system (Stigviewer V-220930)
 - Disable Wi-Fi Sense, it connects you to open hotspots that are "greenlighted" through crowdsourcing.
-Openning doors to Lure10 MITM attack and phishing (Stigviewer V-220808);
+Openning doors to Lure10 MITM attack and phishing (Stigviewer V-220808)
 - Disable Remote Assistance (RA).
 RA may allow unauthorized parties access to the resources on the computer.
-(Stigviewer V-220823);
+(Stigviewer V-220823)
-- Disable Autoplay, "allowing autoplay to execute may introduce malicious code to a system" (Stigviewer V-63673);
+- Disable Autoplay, "allowing autoplay to execute may introduce malicious code to a system" (Stigviewer V-63673)
+- Disable WPAD (Web Proxy Auto-Discovery Protocol), it exposes the system to MITM attack

 ## What it does - Performance

+- Disable the Diagnostic Policy Service.
+To avoid some I/O operations to the file system and reduce system load
-- Disable Windows Malicious Software Removal Tool due to hight disk usage;
+- Disable Windows Malicious Software Removal Tool due to hight disk usage
-- Disable NTFS encryption and compression due to processing overhead on filesystem operations;
+- Disable NTFS encryption and compression due to processing overhead on filesystem operations
-- Disable of scheduled defragmentation due to lack of parameters and waste of disk cycles;
+- Disable of scheduled defragmentation due to lack of parameters and waste of disk cycles
-- Disable Windows Superfetch, due to high RMA usage and is known for causing slow boot times;
+- Disable Windows Superfetch, due to high RMA usage and is known for causing slow boot times
 - Disable Windows Hibernation, there are some evidence that if you use HDD and not a SSD disabling it may lead to lower boot times
 - Disable Winmgmt service, Windows Management Instrumentation.
-This service transfer unusual amount of data, keeps windows updates silent running even if user had it opt-out;
+This service transfer unusual amount of data, keeps windows updates silent running even if user had it opt-out
-- Allow user to disable Cortana;
+- Allow user to disable Cortana
-- Disable Software Protection Platform;
+- Disable Software Protection Platform
-- Disable SmartScreen Filter, due to huge performance impact, it checks online data about running programs;
+- Disable SmartScreen Filter, due to huge performance impact, it checks online data about running programs
 - Disable BITS - Background Intelligent Transfer Service, UsoSvc - Update Orchestrator Service, DusmSvc - Data Usage, the all showed the same behavior, its aggressive bandwidth eating will interfere with you online gameplay, work and navigation.
-Its aggressive disk usable will reduce your HDD or SSD lifespan.
+Its aggressive disk usable will reduce your HDD or SSD lifespan
-- Disable DoSvc (Delivery Optimization), it overrides the windows updates opt-out user option, turn your pc into a p2p peer for Windows updates, mining your network performance and compromises your online gameplay, work and navigation.
+- Disable DoSvc (Delivery Optimization), it overrides the windows updates opt-out user option, turn your pc into a p2p peer for Windows updates, mining your network performance and compromises your online gameplay, work and navigation
 - Disable wlidsvc service, due to conflicts with some games
 - Disable Fax service
 - Disable Xbox Dvr, its may cause fps problems on some games